IBM/event-streams/_docs/08-troubleshooting/17-error-removing-destination.md

 ## Symptoms

-When trying to remove an offline destination cluster, the following error message is displayed in the UI:
+When trying to remove an offline geo-replication destination cluster, the following error message is displayed in the UI:

 ```
 Failed to retrieve data for this destination cluster.